 EMD 460 - EMS Disaster Medicine

 This course provides a broad overview of emergency medical services providers' response to disasters and how they are a critical component of disaster medical response.
 Students will learn about types of disasters and other special events, management strategies, triage, incident command, and out-of-hospital disaster medical management strategies.
-A wide variety of events are covered, including pandemics, mass shootings, natural disasters, and more.
+A wide variety of events are covered, including pandemics, mass fatalities, natural disasters, and more.

-For EMTs working at UAEMS on Main Campus: This course is an internship course designed to provide students with on-the-job experience in EMS.
+This course is an internship course designed to provide students with on-the-job experience in EMS.
 This course is only open to students who have already identified a pair or volunteer EMS internship site.
 Internship sites may be The University of Arizona EMS Agency (students must already be general members) or any other location where the student volunteers or works in EMS.
 Students will be tasked with activities throughout the semester and will report to the instructors on their progress.
-Students are expected to attend training, events, shifts, and other activities as assigned by their EMS agency.
+Students are expected to attend trainings, events, shifts, and other activities as assigned by their EMS agency.
 Course Prerequisite: Approval by the student's advisor or course instructor.

 EMD 498 - Senior Capstone